 Are Stingrays Endangered?

-Manta rays and stingrays both share the common threats of being hunted by larger sharks, killer whales and orcas.
-Stingrays are preyed upon by sea lions and seals as well, The biggest common threats these two creatures humans.
+Manta rays and stingrays both share the common threat of being hunted by larger sharks, killer whales, and orcas.
+Stingrays are preyed upon by sea lions and seals as well, The biggest common threat to these two creatures is humans.
 Humans have always hunted manta rays and stingrays for food, medicinal purposes, and for economic means.
-This has caused levels of overfishing which has now placed the Oceanic Manta Ray on the red list as the first manta ray to be listed as an endangered species.
-Reef Mantas is classified as a vulnerable species due to entanglement, plastic pollution and illegal fishing operations.
+This has caused levels of overfishing which have now placed the Oceanic Manta Ray on the red list as the first manta ray to be listed as an endangered species.
+Reef Mantas is classified as a vulnerable species due to entanglement, plastic pollution, and illegal fishing operations.

 SeaQuest is committed to protecting our world’s oceans and endangered animals.
 We focus on how to be proactive in finding solutions.
 To learn more about Rays and how you can help SeaQuest protect stingrays and manta rays around the world, book your visit today at any of the following locations: Utah, Las Vegas, Dallas-Fort Worth, Denver, Sacramento, Minneapolis, Connecticut, Lynchburg, New Jersey, and Atlanta.